MetOffice/lfric_apps/documentation/source/developer_guide/psyclone/psyclone_scripts.rst

 Ref: ``applications/lfric_atm/optimisation/meto-ex1a/psykal/global.py``

 Functions should exist in their own Python script bucket(s) for Transmute like in PSyKAl in LFRic Core.
-Where this bucket is located is WIP.
+Where this bucket is located is WIP, but for now will be here ``interfaces/physics_schemes_interface/build/psyclone_transmute``. |br|
 Longer term most may be held in the PSyTrans repository, with the intention to reduce code duplication
 here: `PSyTran <https://github.com/MetOffice/PSyTran>`_.